Employment

 Participation Rate

-percentage points year-over-year.
+increased by 0.5 percentage points

 Loading...